Defining Negligence in Peabody, MA

 If you or a loved one has been injured due to someone else’s negligence, a legal claim may be worthwhile to pursue, particularly if you’ve incurred medical bills and lost income.
-Discuss your case with our skilled personal injury lawyer at the Law Offices of Barry Feinstein & Affiliates P.C. to learn more.
+Discuss your case with one of our Peabody lawyers at The Law Offices of Barry Feinstein & Affiliates P.C. to learn more.
 Call us now!

 The Four Elements of Negligence in Proving Fault